lenincompres/DOM.create/README.md

 </html>
 ```

+## The DOM.create Method
-The DOM.create method creates DOM elements in the *document.body* using a structural JavaScript object (or JSON) as a model.
+Create DOM elements in the *document.body* using a structural JavaScript object (or JSON) as a model.
-If called before the body is loaded, it waits for the window *load* event before executing.
+If called before the body is loaded, **DOM.create** waits for the window *load* event before executing.
 Click here to learn [what is the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

 ```javascript